 Dental Implants Basics

 What exactly are dental implants?
-Very simply put, dental implants replace the roots of teeth.
+Very simply put, dental implants replace the roots of missing teeth.
 They act as an anchor for crowns, bridges, dentures, or partials.
 They come in different lengths and widths in order to fit each individual’s jawbone size.

 How are implants placed?

-First, the surgeon administers a local anesthetic.
+First, Dr. Weiss or Evans will administer a local anesthetic.
 If you have had a filling or other dental work, you will be familiar with the concept of “numbing.”
 Next, the doctor makes an incision in the gum tissue on top of the area of the missing tooth.
 After the gum is pushed back, the surgeon prepares the bone by using a series of special drills that correspond to the size of the implant to be placed.
 Next, the doctor seats the implant and secures the gum tissue around the head of the implant with sutures.
 To complete the procedure, a healing or protective cap is placed over the top of the implant.
 This cap keeps food material from packing into the implant and also provides the gum tissue a platform on which to begin healing and shaping so it will match well with the surrounding tissue.
 Like implants, the healing caps come in different shapes and sizes to accommodate the height and thickness of a patient’s gum tissue.

 How long does it take for dental implants to heal?